diracts/blammo-bot/README.md

 - general: remove or disable unused functionality from original bot framework
 - add test cases like i was supposed to a long time ago lmao
 - general: plan out and follow a better structure for the entire project
+- quick: create smart cooldown function and apply it to #roulette, #points, #submit, etc. to prevent intentional spamming
+      - smart cooldown should keep track of how many commands a user has run in the recent past and prevent them from running the command again if they exceed some N number within a fixed T time window